BBC Singers: History

 The choir continued to broadcast regularly on BBC Radio 3 and Radio 4, but its long-established participation in The Daily Service had been curtailed to one appearance per week by the early 1990s, after the Rev. David Winter (head of BBC religious broadcasting from 1982 to 1989) judged that its sound was "too clinical" for worship.
-The appointment of Bo Holten as Guest Conductor in 1991 introduced a new focus and approach to Early Music.
-The BBC Singers now work regularly with Early Music specialists, including Peter Phillips (Tallis Scholars) and Robert Hollingworth (I Fagiolini).
+The appointment of Bo Holten as Guest Conductor in 1991 introduced a new focus and approach to early music.
+The BBC Singers now work regularly with early music specialists, including Peter Phillips (Tallis Scholars) and Robert Hollingworth (I Fagiolini).

 Stephen Cleobury, chief conductor of the choir from 1995 to 2007, held the title of conductor laureate with the choir until his death in 2019.
 Bob Chilcott is the current principal guest conductor of the choir.
 David Hill was the most recent conductor from 2007 to 2017.
-Sofi Jeannin first guest-conducted the choir in January 2017.
-In May 2017, the BBC announced her appointment as the choir's next chief conductor, the first woman to be named to the post, effective July 2018.
-Head of Orchestras and Choirs Simon Webb announced his decision to close the choir on 7 March, 2023.
+Sofi Jeannin was a guest-conductor of the choir in January 2017.
+In May 2017, the BBC announced her appointment as the choir's next chief conductor, the first woman to hold the post, with effect from July 2018.
+In April 2022, the BBC announced the extension of Jeannin's contract as chief conductor of the BBC Singers through 2026, along with the appointments of Owain Park as principal guest conductor, Roderick Williams as composer-in-association, and Anna Lapwood and Abel Selaocoe each as an artist-in-association.

+On 7 March 2023, the BBC announced its decision to close the choir later in the year as part of its "new strategy" for classical music.
+Following public reactions in protest at this announcement, the BBC reversed this decision on 24 March.
+In February 2024, the BBC announced a new partnership between the BBC Singers and the Voces8 Foundation for future sustainability of the BBC Singers.

+In July 2024, the BBC announced the appointment of Jonathan Manners as director of the BBC Singers.
+In July 2025, the BBC announced simultaneously the scheduled conclusion of Jeannin's tenure as chief conductor of the ensemble at the close of the 2025-2026 season, and the appointment of Park as the ensemble's next chief conductor, effective with the 2026-2027 season.